bioinfo-pf-curie/mpiSORT/README.md

 Before running and compile you must tell the programm how the input data is striped on Lustre and how to stripe the output data.
 The parallel writing and reading are done via the MPI finfo structure in the first line of mpiSort.c.

-For reading and set the Lustre buffer size.  <br />
+For reading and set the Lustre buffer size.
-To do that edit the code of mpiSort.c and change the parameters in the header part.  <br />
+To do that edit the code of mpiSort.c and change the parameters in the header part.
-After tuning parameters recompile the application.  <br />
+After tuning parameters recompile the application.

-If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.  <br />
+If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.
-In file write.c in the function writeSam, writeSam_unmapped, writeSam_discordant. <br />
+In file write.c in the function writeSam, writeSam_unmapped, writeSam_discordant.

-The default parameters of the programm are unharmed for other filesystem. <br />
+The default parameters of the programm are unharmed for other filesystem.

-At TGCC with a striping factor of 128 (number of OSSs servers) and the a striping size of 2.5 GB, a SAM file of 1.2TB could be loaded in memory in less than 1 minute. <br />
+At TGCC with a striping factor of 128 (number of OSSs servers) and the a striping size of 2.5 GB, a SAM file of 1.2TB could be loaded in memory in less than 1 minute.

 ### 13) Lustre optimization:

-The section of the code you can modify in MPI info according to your Lustre configuration: <br />
+The section of the code you can modify in MPI info according to your Lustre configuration:

-For reading part (mpiSORT.c):<br />
+For reading part (mpiSORT.c):
-line 92 => 96 and 261 => 280 <br />
+line 92 => 96 and 261 => 280

-For writing part (in write.c): <br /> line 1382 => 1388 <br />
+For writing part (in write.c):
+line 1382 => 1388
-line 1483 => 1488 <br />
+line 1483 => 1488
-line 1769 => 1776 <br />
+line 1769 => 1776
-line 1801 => 1809 <br />
+line 1801 => 1809

-The parameters are harmeless for other filesystem. <br />
+The parameters are harmeless for other filesystem.

-!!!We recommand to test different parameters before setting them once for all. <br />
+!!!We recommand to test different parameters before setting them once for all.

 ### 14) Network File system configuration:

-We don't recommend to use MPI with NFS (it works but it does not scale very well). <br />
+We don't recommend to use MPI with NFS (it works but it does not scale very well).

-If you run the programm on NFS take a power of 2 number of jobs. <br />
+If you run the programm on NFS take a power of 2 number of jobs.

-For NFS users there is a bug in openMPI. <br />
+For NFS users there is a bug in openMPI. https://www.open-mpi.org/community/lists/users/2016/06/29434.php
-https://www.open-mpi.org/community/lists/users/2016/06/29434.php

-a patch is available here:<br />
+a patch is available here:
 https://trac.mpich.org/projects/mpich/attachment/ticket/2338/ADIOI_NFS_ReadStrided.patch

-To improve TCP communications over openMPI : <br />
+To improve TCP communications over openMPI : https://www.open-mpi.org/faq/?category=tcp
-https://www.open-mpi.org/faq/?category=tcp

 ### 15) Results: